apache/spark/common/network-common/src/main/java/org/apache/spark/network/crypto/README.md

 - ANONCE: the nonce used as the salt when generating the auth key.
 - ENC(): an encryption function that uses the cipher and the generated key.
 This function will also be used in the definition of other messages below.
-- CCHALLENGE: a byte sequence used as a challenge to the server.
+- CHALLENGE: a byte sequence used as a challenge to the server.
 - ||: concatenation operator.

 When strings are used where byte arrays are expected, the UTF-8 representation of the string